ibm-cloud-docs/containers/cs_istio.md

         ```
         {: screen}

-  * VPC clusters: The `istio-ingressgateway` load balancer is automatically assigned a host name instead of an IP address by the VPC load balancer for your cluster.
+  * **VPC clusters**: The `istio-ingressgateway` load balancer is automatically assigned a host name instead of an IP address by the VPC load balancer for your cluster.
 Get the host name for `istio-ingressgateway` and look for the **EXTERNAL-IP** in the output.
     ```
     kubectl -n istio-system get service istio-ingressgateway -o wide
     ```